manishvhariyani/AWS-Kafka-Real-Time-Stock-Market-Data-Engineering-Project/README.md

 # Kafka-Real-Time-Stock-Market-Data-Engineering-Project

 ## Introduction
-In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
+This project is an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka and AWS.

-We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

 ## Architecture
 <img src="Architecture.jpg">